 Location

-Shopping: African wines, art, clothing, crafts, and other assorted goods can be purchased nearby at “Mombasa Marketplace.”
+Shopping: Purchase African wines, art, clothing, crafts, and other assorted goods at the nearby “Mombasa Marketplace.”

 Dining/Refreshment: Guests can enjoy a buffet-style breakfast, lunch, or dinner nearby at Tusker House.
 Here, assorted Disney characters, led by Donald Duck, interact with guests at all meals, which feature a variety of American and African dishes.
 Guests preferring a counter service meal can enjoy African-style chicken, sausage, ribs, and the like at Harambe Market.

-Restroom: Restrooms are situated to the left of the theater entrance.
+Restroom: Find restrooms to the left of the theater entrance.

 Smoking Location: Smoking is permitted in designated smoking areas only.
 Disney parks are smoke free.